unicode-org/cldr/docs/site/downloads/cldr-46.md

 ### DTD Changes

+1. Added alt='official' to represent cases where an official value differs from the customary value.
+Currently added for a small number of language names, decimal separators, and grouping separators
 **TBD**
+2. Added new numbering systems from Unicode 16.0

 For a full listing, see [Delta DTDs](https://unicode.org/cldr/charts/46/supplemental/dtd_deltas.html).

 ### Supplemental Data Changes

+1. Currency.
+New currency code ZWG added — because it was late in the cycle, many locales will just support the code.
 **TBD**
+2. Timezones.
+    a.
+Changed Kazakhstan to reflect removal of Asia/Almaty
+	b.
+Deprecated timezone ids.
+Altered the handling of: CST6CDT, EST, EST5EDT, MST7MDT, PST8PDT
+3. Units
+    a.
+Added units: portion-per-1e9 (aka per-billion), night (for hotel stays), light (as a prefix for light-second, light-minute, etc.)
+	b.
+Changed preferred wind speed preference for some locales to 	meter-per-second
+4. Updated: language IDs, likelySubtags, region gdp and language populations, etc.
+   a.
+Minimization for likelySubtags removes some additional redundant mappings
+5. Transforms.
+   a.
+Major update to Han → Latn, reflecting new data in Unicode 16.0
+   b.
+Fixes for Arabic numbers, a Farsi vowel

 For a full listing, see [¤¤BCP47 Delta](https://unicode.org/cldr/charts/46/delta/bcp47.html) and [¤¤Supplemental Delta](https://unicode.org/cldr/charts/46/delta/supplemental-data.html)

 ### [Locale Changes](https://unicode.org/cldr/charts/46/delta/index.html)

+1. Major changes to emoji search keywords and short names
+    a.
+Data imported from WhatsApp
+	b.
+Increased the maximum number of search keywords
+	b.
+Revision of many search keywords to break up phrases
+2. Major changes to Chinese collation, reflecting new data in Unicode 16.0
+3. Other changes to various fields
 **TBD**

 For a full listing, see [Delta Data](https://unicode.org/cldr/charts/46/delta/index.html)